mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 * Use bots for customer support

 ### Presentation Layer
-- Ruby on Rails (both presentation and business application layer)

-  Airbnb uses this web-application framework for database-backed web applications.
-It deals well with HTTP requests and scales horizontally very well.
+- **ReactJS**

-  ReactJS - this advanced Javascript library is for creating UIs like that of Airbnb.
+  This advanced Javascript library is for creating UIs like that of Airbnb.
   It provides great rendering performance which improves the user experience.
 It does this by eliminating the usage of code-heavy frameworks and implements reusable code.

-- React Native
+- **React Native **

   This technology is used for mobile app development.
 It is platform agnostic so Airbnb can leverage all of its engineers to build and support their mobile app and it can be deployed in both iOS in Android code bases.
   Its also lean because the one repository can be deployed across all mobile platforms.

 ### Business/Application Layer

+- **Ruby on Rails**

+  Airbnb uses this web-application framework for database-backed web applications.
+It deals well with HTTP requests and scales horizontally very well.
+It is highly likely to be in API mode.
+It just sends JSON so the ReactJS does the work with Javascript.

-- Nginx
+- **Nginx**

-  This is a web server that Airbnb uses to provide services using a RESTful API.
+  This is a web server that Airbnb uses to provide services in conjunction with Ruby on Rails.
 It speeds up content delivery by using a proxy server.
 This proxy server ensures Airbnb's security and scalability.
   Additionally, Nginx can load balance, allows for both reverse and mail proxy, and can handle static files, index files and auto-indexing.

 ### Data Access Layer

-- MYSQL
+- **MYSQL**

   Airbnb uses MySQL to manage core business data.
 The databases are broken down by application which allows for easy capacity planning.
   Users' messaging threads and calendar listings are stored seperately to the core booking flow data.
 They are managed in their own seperate databases.

-- AWS
+- **AWS ELB and Cloud Watch**

   Within this, Airbnb uses Elastic Load Balancing to automatically distribute incoming traffic between EC2 instances.
 This allows for Airbnb's system to still perform well even during sudden traffic spikes or unexpected traffic fluctuations.
 Furthermore, to monitor their servers and their resources, Airbnb uses Amazon CloudWatch.
   CloudWatch collects the operational data in the form of logs, metrics and events.
 Morevoer, it allows supervision of EC2 assets via the Amazon Management Console.
 This is made up of automated dashboards which gives a view of their resources, applications and services on AWS.

-- Redis
+- **Redis**

   This is a no SQL scalable, key-value pair database that Airbnb uses.
 It allows Airbnb to store cache infrastructure which is transient and needs to be served up fast.

+* **Amazon RDS**

-* Amazon RDS - This helps to simplify time consuming adminitration tasks associated with databases.
+  This helps to simplify time consuming administration tasks associated with databases.
 Difficult procedures that Airbnb does such as replication and scaling can be easily completed with a basic API call or through the AWS management console.
 Airbnb further uses Multiple Avaliable Zones to automate database replication and augment data durability.

-References:
+### References:
 https://www.forbes.com/sites/quora/2018/02/20/what-technology-stack-does-airbnb-use/?sh=9eeb2484025c
 https://yalantis.com/blog/the_technology_stack_behind_airbnb/
 https://medium.com/@poojaseenu1999/the-technology-stack-behind-airbnb-6b23fe425612